-The General Practice Academic Unit (GPAU) of Graduate Medicine was established with support of the Roberta Williams Chair of General Practice.
+The General Practice Academic Unit (GPAU) of the the Graduate School of Medicine was established with support of the Roberta Williams Chair of General Practice.
 The GPAU aims to foster excellence in general practice medical education and research, with a focus on the health care of rural and regional communities.
 The research arm of the GPAU is the Illawarra and Southern Practice Research Network (ISPRN).
-ISPRN includes over 90 general practices, mostly across the geographic footprint of Graduate Medicine in rural and regional NSW.
+ISPRN includes over 90 general practices, mostly across the geographic footprint of Graduate School of Medicine in rural and regional NSW.

 The General Practice Academic Unit (GPAU)